Trade Support Scheme

 This includes bringing clients to the NT to assess goods, services or facilities.

-To apply for the Trade Support Scheme follow these steps:
+To apply for the Trade Support Scheme follow the below steps.

 Attach supporting information and documents.
 This could include any of the following: